Vanitzza/Vanitzza/README.md

 🌱 Currently studying Web Design and Development at NAIT

-💞️ Favorite things: Anime, games, my cats
+💞️ Favorite things: Anime, games, kpop, my cats

 ⚡ Always looking for exciting collabs and communities to join